 Rochester, NY 14623

 There has never been a more exciting time to study the universe beyond the confines of the Earth.
 A new generation of advanced ground-based and space-borne telescopes and enormous increases in computing power are enabling a golden age of astrophysics.
 The MS program in astrophysical sciences and technology focuses on the underlying physics of phenomena beyond the Earth, and on the development of the technologies, instruments, data analysis, and modeling techniques that will enable the next major strides in the field.
-The multidisciplinary emphasis of this program, jointly offered by the department of physics, the School of Mathematical Sciences, and the Center for Imaging Science, sets it apart from conventional astrophysics graduate programs at traditional research universities.
-Curriculum The MS program comprises a minimum of 45 credit hours of study.
-The curriculum consists of 27 credits of core courses (including a three credit research graduate seminar sequence), a minimum of 12 credits of graduate elective courses, and a research project culminating in a thesis (12 research credits).
+The program's multidisciplinary emphasis sets it apart from conventional astrophysics graduate programs at traditional research universities.

 Financial Aid: No